ThePositronCode/ESP32_alarm/README.md

   - Create your account on https://ifttt.com
   - Subscribe to the Messenger Service via My Applets>Search: and link your Messenger account
   - Subscribe to the Webhooks service My Applets>Search:
   - Create your Applet via Create and link the two previous sevices between them.
-You can setup different triggers and even some extra values to be sent when a trigger occurs (for example some extra sensors linked to your ESP32).
+Make sure to give the same rising event names between your webhook service and your applet.

 ## Power consumption